Louisiana Insurance Law Newsletter – June 2019

 (n) to bodily injury or property damage arising out of the ownership, maintenance or use of any automobile while being operated or used in the preparation to commit a crime, commission of a crime and/or flight from a crime, other than a traffic violation, regardless of whether or not such insured person is actually charged with, or convicted of a crime.

 Reversing the trial court’s rejection of the criminal-act exclusion, the Louisiana Third Circuit Court of Appeal found the exclusion applied regardless of whether a traffic violation motivated Bernard to flee from the police.
-The court stated:
+This is one of the main reasons to hire criminal defense attorneys based in Festus area, who can best understand the client’s situation and seek them justice accordingly.

 We find that the reason Mr. Bernard committed the crime (i.e. flight from an officer) is irrelevant to the question of whether he committed a crime.
 The policy is clear that damages arising out of the use of an automobile is being used to commit a crime, other than a traffic violation, are excluded from coverage.
-(Emphasis not added.)
+(Emphasis not added.).
+This explains why you may still want to hire a lawyer when you commit a crime, however small it may be!

 Further, Judge Perry wrote a concurring opinion in which he indicated the policy was voided from inception because of material misrepresentations on the policy application made by the policyholder.